-In Juayua, you can shop for souvenirs and support the local economy at any of the many small stores in town.
+In the town of Juayua, you can shop for souvenirs and support the local economy at any of the many small stores in town.
 Generally, all the shops will have locally made handicrafts that are perfect for giving as gifts.

 Also, while exploring the city, you will definitely notice all the murals around town.
 These murals are painted by local artists, and each has its own story.
 These murals convey a narrative, but most of them are about life in small towns like Juayua.

-By all means, you can just hang out at any coffee stores or restaurants in town, you can try some local coffee or local dishes and soak in the culture.
-Unquestionably, immersing yourself in the town is the best way to explore Juayua.
+By all means, you can just hang out at any coffee stores or restaurants in town; you can try some local coffee or local dishes and soak in the culture.
+Unquestionably, immersing yourself in the city is the best way to explore Juayua.

 Other fun activities in Juayua El Salvador.

-Juayua is a popular tourist town in the eastern part of the country; in addition to all the activities mentioned above, you can have fun in the Conga Bus.
-Also, you can explore the area of Juayua in a horse-driven carriage and the happy trains.
+Juayua is a famous tourist town in the eastern part of the country; in addition to all the activities mentioned above, you can have fun on the Conga Bus.
+Also, you can explore the area of Juayua in a horse-driven carriage and the happy trains

 Another fun thing to do in Juayua is to take the Conga Bus.
 This is a double-decker bus with an open top that will take you around the La Ruta de Las Flores.
 Get rid of stress on a fun tour of the Ruta de Las Flores aboard La Conga Bus.